Assassin bugs may not sound very friendly, but they can do your garden a world of good as they suck the blood from many plant pests.

 Assassin bugs tend to be slender and colorful, with round, beady eyes.
-One feature that makes them easy to recognize (if you are foolish enough to get that close) is their needle-like beak with 3 segments.
+One feature that makes them easy to recognize is their needle-like beak with 3 segments.
 They use that beak to inject venom into their prey, often after laying in wait for the right moment.
 [These bugs belong in a sci-fi detective novel!]

 The nymphs are frequently confused with leaf-footed bug nymphs.
 Both are slender and they tend to be pale brown, blackish, or red.
 The nymphs are only 1/4 inch long, so you may never see them.
 Adults can each 3/4 inch.
 You are more likely to see clusters of the brown, white-capped, barrel-shaped eggs on leaves and stems.
 The adults are clumsy fliers, but they are voracious feeders.

 Assassin bugs will eat pretty much anything they can sink their beak into.
-They seem to prefer caterpillars, leafhoppers, and aphids, but they will also feed on other beneficial insects, such as lacewings, and blood from you and me!
+They seem to prefer caterpillars, leafhoppers, and aphids, but they will also feed on other beneficial insects, such as lacewings and honey bees.

-Also known as Kissing Bugs, assassin bugs have been known to bite people, transmitting the microorganism that causes Chagas' disease.
-This usually only happens in rural central and south America, but, as with chickens, you should keep these critters away from your face.
+Close cousin to Kissing Bugs, assassin bugs have been known to bite people, though it is rare.
+Kissing bugs belong to a separate subfamily, Triatominae.
+Kissing bugs are nocturnal feeders, so you will rarely see them.
+They do, however, transmitting the microorganism that causes Chagas' disease.
+This usually only happens in rural Central and South America, but, as with chickens, you should keep these critters away from your face.